Wednesday, May 14, 2025

 A devotional by Joyce M. Averils

-Song of Reflection: “Worn” by Tenth Avenue North.
+Song of Reflection #1: “The Truth” by Megan Woods.
 Listen to it here.

 ~*~